iarsystems/iar-risc-v-gd32v-eval/Examples/usart/README.md

-# USART interrupt driven Transmitter/Receiver project example
+# IAR RISC-V GD32V EVAL - USART interrupt-driven Transmitter/Receiver example

 For the __USART__ example, configure the Serial Port in the Virtual Terminal with the following settings: